theupdateframework/specification/tuf-spec.md

    TUF's reference implementation is based on prior work on [Thandy](https://www.torproject.org/), the application updater for Tor.
-Its design and this spec are also came from ideas jointly developed in discussion with Thandy's authors.
+Its design and this spec also came from ideas jointly developed in discussion with Thandy's authors.
    The Thandy spec can be found at https://gitweb.torproject.org/thandy.git/tree/specs/thandy-spec.txt